The Undecidability of the Definability of Principal Subcongruences: If halts

 Lemma \ref{lem:J' defable} allows us to reduce a chain consisting of a string of $J'$ operations to a $J'$-$J$ chain.
-Since a chain of length $1$ with a single $J'$ operation cannot be defined this way, let
+A chain of length $1$ consisting of a single $J'$ operation is an example of a $J'$-$J$ chain since $J(x,x,x)\approx x$ in $\V(\A'(\T))$.